 The LC2 and LC4 devices run on substantially different hardware.
 Although there is no direct upgrade path, I offer LC2 customers a preferential deal when buying a new LC4.
 Please contact me for further information.

 The main differences between the LC2 (first generation) and LC4 light integrators are:

 - Support for multiple sensors

-- Support for exposure presets
+- Support for exposure presets and programs

 - Improved calibration process for greater precision